 Iltutmish enacted four laws

-Jizya tax – this tax was imposed on non Muslim But It was not taken from children, women, devotees, Brahmins and such people who were not able to pay that tax and the Jizya was protection money from non-Muslim and it wasn’t imposed on Muslim because Muslim had to join the army it was compulsory for them but it wasn’t compulsory for non-Muslim to join the army because they were paying the tax
+The Jizya was protection money from non-Muslim, and it wasn’t imposed on Muslims because Muslims needed to join the army, but it wasn’t required for non-Muslim to join the army because they were paying the tax.

-Zakat – The second tax was zakat and it was specially imposed on Muslims they had to give two and a half percent of their total income and this tax was collected to help the destitute and the orphan people
+Zakat – This was the second tax and it was specially imposed on Muslims, they had to give two and a half percent of their total income, and this tax was collected to help the destitute and the orphan people.

-The first Mongol attack on the Indian border during the Iltutmish reign was happened in 1221 by Genghis Khan he attacked Sindh, He was not attacking India but he was attacking Khwarizm shah who was in Sindh, but Genghis could not kill him because Khwarizm field to Arab
+The first Mongol attack on the Indian border during the Iltutmish reign was happened in 1221 by Genghis Khan. he attacked Sindh, Actually Genghis Khan was not attacking India, but he was attacking Khwarizm shah who was in Sindh, but Genghis could not kill him because Khwarizm field to Arab.

-Khwarizm shah’s son Jalaluddin mangwani took refuge in Iltutmish’s kingdom because of that Genghis khan sent a letter to Iltutmish and said “Remove Jalaluddin mangwani from your kingdom” Iltutmish followed it and removed Jalaluddin mangwani from his kingdom
+Khwarizm shah’s son Jalaluddin mangwani took refuge in Iltutmish’s kingdom, so because of that Genghis khan sent a letter to Iltutmish and said “Send back Jalaluddin mangwani from your kingdom” therefore Iltutmish followed it and removed Jalaluddin mangwani from his kingdom.

-If Iltutmish refused to accept Genghis Khan’s order then Genghis Khan would have destroyed Iltutmish’s and other Kingdom In Indian
+If Iltutmish had refused to accept Genghis Khan’s order then Genghis Khan would have been ruined India.

 Monuments built by Iltutmish